 The glycemic index of rice is also high, making it unsuitable for being consumed regularly.

-Completely avoiding rice, although does not seem like a very viable option for Indians.
+Completely avoiding rice, although it does not seem like a very viable option for Indians.

 It is rather better to include it less frequently and avoid intake of it in large portions.